ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ```
 where:
 * **nano** is the text editor I like but you can use whatever other one (vim for example).
 Here is one [nano tutorial](https://www.geeksforgeeks.org/nano-text-editor-in-linux/) of many in the web
-* "md" stands for markdown, which is the language you will be writing your READMEs on.
+* "**md**" stands for markdown, which is the language you will be writing your READMEs on.
 Here is an online course in [md for GitHub](https://github.com/skills/communicate-using-markdown)

 Document all your moves in your README.
 This is very important because:
 * Documents that work you have done